-All you need for the vegan summer 2021 Healthy Diet Plan
+All you need for the vegan Winter 2022 Healthy Diet Plan

-Everything you need to follow the vegan summer 2021 Healthy Diet Plan.
+Everything you need to follow the vegan winter 2022 Healthy Diet Plan.
 Find the menu chart, all the recipes for the week, handy shopping lists and more.

-Welcome to BBC Good Food’s Healthy Diet Plan for summer 2021!
+Welcome to BBC Good Food’s Healthy Diet Plan for winter 2022!
 This page contains everything you need for the whole week.
 Scroll down or click the links below to get started.
 Looking for a different plan?
 Discover our meat eater’s menu or try our vegetarian plan.

 With colourful fruit and vegetables, minimally processed foods and recipes loaded with healthy fats, plant-based proteins and slow-release carbs, our vegan diet plan is all about enjoying good-for-you food.

 The food we eat not only affects our physical health and how we look, it also impacts how we feel as well as our mood and outlook.
 Providing your body with the right nourishment through a healthy, balanced diet can improve mood, support energy levels and help you think more clearly.

 Cutting meat and dairy from your diet, however, can mean you miss out on some essential vitamins and minerals.
 Our vegan diet plan helps you optimise your intake of these nutrients.
 We’ve done this by including some handy kitchen hacks, like finishing a lentil dish with a dash of lime juice to boost iron absorption, using rapeseed oil to support omega-3 fatty acid levels, and stir-frying carrots to make beta-carotene easier to absorb.

 If eating like this is new to you, add a couple of the recipes to your diet the week before you start the plan to help your system adjust to the new foods and the additional fibre.
 Click here for more information on following a healthy, balanced vegan diet.